Architecture¶

 inaccuracies.

-Similarly, we don’t assert_eq!(a, b)
+Similarly, we don’t assert_eq!(a, b) for floating-point numbers.

 Most of the time we are dealing with coordinates which will get passed to Cairo.
 In turn, Cairo converts them from doubles to a fixed-point representation (as of March 2018, Cairo uses 24.8 fixnums with 24 bits of integral part and 8 bits of fractional part).